Chris and Lori's California Vacation

 June 22/23-- Day 7/8, San Francisco

 We arrived in SF late morning and checked into our ecclectic, little, historical hotel, Hotel Boheme in the North Beach district, right on the edge of Chinatown.
 We got a recommendation for Dim Sum that proved to be a good one.
 We were assured we'd 'stand out' and that we did!
 Of the hundreds of people in the restaurant, we were of a handful of white people.
 Then it was off to walk all the hills, including Lombard street, and through Fisherman's Warf.
 We came across an italian bakery where we couldn't pass up napoleans and lattes and decided that we sure like little Italy!
 Before dinner, we had drinks at an Italian place that was so authentic the wait staff and ourselves could barely communicate.
 Then it was off to another Italian restaurant for serious pasta and wine.
 We love SF!
 The next morning we were up for another good breakfast and walk around town.
 This time it was through the Haight/Ashbury area and Golden Gate Park.
 Lunch was in the Mission area followed by a tour of the oldest standing building in CA, Mission Dolores, a church built in 1791.
-Today the max temp was about 59 degrees, overcast and cold all day, so it was a little tougher to be out and about.
-Overall, the architecture of the city is beautiful and unique, the people are exceptionally friendly, the culture is amazing; the only drawbacks are pedestians walk when they want to, drivers don't use blinkers and do as they please.
-And you get sick when you eat as much as we have for the last two days!
-We might move to SF.

 By early evening, we were on the road again, N on the 101 over the GG Bridge to Sonoma.
 Within an hour, we were back to warm temps and rolling hills.
 We found our way to the cottage we'll be staying in for the next two days, picked up some maps and vineyard information, and are looking forward to the upcoming days in wine country.